aetperf/aetperf.github.io/_posts/2023-08-16-Performing-sentence-embedding-locally-WIP.md

     -4.4703484e-08

-So let's compute the similarity the two sentences dealing with capitals:
+Now, let's compute the similarity between the embeddings of the two sentences related to country capitals:

 ```python
 cosine_similarity(emb_1, emb_2)